 When you take a step where there is no framework, you trust in your humanness.
 It's your humanness that gives you your edge.
 There are computer programs now that can do mathematics better than we can, it can arrange equations, and it can solve equations.
 Our edge is first of all understanding what it means, interpreting it, and going where that manipulation can't go because there is no logic step yet.
 I think we need to educate and require that our students have strong capabilities in the tools, but they should also trust their intuition.
-Gut feel that's what gives you the fessor at Oxford, wrote The in great depth, that will pay a dividend."
-Emperor's New Mind, a book which demonstrates that it is impossible for a computer to match the human mind now because the current state of physics is fundamentally inadequate to describe the human mind.
+Gut feelthat's what gives you the Emperor's New Mind, a book which demonstrates that it is impossible for a computer to match the human mind now because the current state of physics is fundamentally inadequate to describe the human mind.
 There's a part of creativity that has to do with taking a step that you can't explain.
 In our field there is a big component of nonrigor at the beginning.
 Then others come and fancy it up and make themselves happy; that often takes years.
 There's an obvious important place for rigorous mathematics to clearly understand the assumptions and conditions behind your algorithm, but if you're trying to take a step that will provide a significant new concept, and potential capability, I know of no step that first came from only deriving things.